AbhinavVarma02/AbhinavVarma02/README.md

 # 💫 About Me:
 Data Science student at UMBC and former Micron employee skilled in machine learning, Python, and SQL.
-Currently a Data Analyst at Retriever Essentials, leveraging SQL, Excel, and Tableau to analyze student usage patterns and optimize program offerings.
+Currently a Data Analyst at Retriever Essentials, leveraging SQL, Excel, and Power Bi to analyze student usage patterns and optimize program offerings.
 Passionate about turning data into insights to drive impactful decisions.

 ## 🌐 Socials: